Subs give Italy 2-1 win over Austria, spot in Euro 2020 QFs

 After breezing through the group stage at Euro 2020, Italy was made to fight for its 2-1 victory over Austria on Saturday in a last-16 game that came to life in extra time.

-It was Roberto Mancini’s substitutes who made the difference with the goals at Wembley Stadium.
+It was Roberto Mancini’s substitutes who made the difference with the goals from Chiesa and Matteo Pessina at Wembley Stadium.

+“We needed some fresh energy,” Mancini said, “and the guys who came on were brilliant.”

 An unmarked Chiesa brought down Leonardo Spinazzola’s high cross with his head, controlled the bouncing ball with his right boot and then used his other foot to shoot low into the net.

-Just like his father Enrico Chiesa, who scored for Italy 25 years ago when the European Championship was last staged in England.
+After scoring seven goals without reply in the group stage, Italy didn’t have it so easy against an Austrian team playing in the knockout stage at a European Championship for the first time.

+“After 90 minutes we said that we just had to improve the quality of the final passes,” Spinazzola said, “and finally the goals arrived in extra time.”

-Individual skill produced the breakthrough for Italy.
-The second was more about calmness in a goalmouth scramble.
-Matteo Pessina, who came on midway through the second half, sent the ball into the far corner of the net in the 115th minute.
+Individual skill produced the breakthrough from Chiesa.
+Italy’s second was more about calmness in a goalmouth scramble.
+Pessina, who came on midway through the second half, sent the ball into the far corner of the net in the 105th minute.

+“In this team everybody can score and this is our main strength,” Pessina said.
+“We are a great group.”

-The raw emotion erupted as teammates collapsed on Pessina, a late injury replacement in the squad, amid the celebrations.
+The group spirit was clear in the raw emotion of the goal celebrations as teammates collapsed on Pessina, a late injury replacement in the squad.

+“He’s not a player I have necessarily unearthed — he has been doing brilliantly for Atalanta,” Mancini said.
+“He has certainly proved that he is a top player and I think he will have a great future with Italy because I think he is only going to get better.”

 Italy was also celebrating in extra time after setting a world record for minutes played without conceding a goal in international soccer.
 The previous record was also Italy’s and was set with goalkeeper Dino Zoff in the team.
 The Italians went 1,143 minutes between 1972 and 1974 without allowing a goal.